mt-caret/mizu/README.md

-If an adversary mounts a successfull (albeit extremely costly) attack against the Tezos blockchain, it will be possible to remove blocks which will constitute a Denial of Service attack on mizu.
-However, messages in mizu will still be impossible to forge or replay, and stay confidential.
+If an adversary mounts a successfull (albeit extremely costly) attack against the Tezos blockchain, it will be possible to remove blocks which will constitute a Denial of Service attack on Mizu.
+However, messages in Mizu will still be impossible to forge or replay, and stay confidential.

 ## why not pond?